ShreeshanthR/Module1/Conditional Statements in Python: Even or Odd Checker.md

 ## Result
-Thus the python program to check whether the given number is even or odd using if...else statement is created successfully
+Hence, the Python program that determines whether a number is even or odd using conditional statements executed successfully.